citahub/first-forever-demo/README.md

 [neuronWeb](https://github.com/cryptape/appchain.js/tree/develop/packages/neuron-web) is an AppChain Debugger on Chrome, acts as an AppChain Wallet to sign transactions from DApp.

-## Integrate NeuronWeb and Remove Account From Nervos SDK
+## Integrate NeuronWeb and Remove Account From AppChain SDK

 ```javascript
 // src/appchain.js